iigmir/HTML5-audio-player/README.md

 # HTML5-audio-player
 Play music in browser with playlist.
-Handle audio files copyright by yourself.
+Handle audio files' copyright issue by yourself.

 # How to add song
 song_list in player.js likes playlist in player software.